-The second research question (RQ2) was: What are students' perceptions about the role of mentorship when pursuing а career in cybersecurity?
-This addressed question perceptions of the role of mentorship as participants prepare for career in а and cybersecurity, secondarily explored perceptions related to gender of mentors.
+The second research question (RQ2) was: What are students' perceptions about the role of mentorship when pursuing a career cybersecurity?
+This question addressed perceptions of the role of mentorship as participants prepare for a career in cybersecurity, and secondarily explored perceptions related to gender of mentors.
 Participants did not mention any gender roles for mentorship (e.g. whether gender of a mentor would impact the quality of the mentoring relationship) until they were expressly asked by the researchers.
 This was telling in that it was not something that occurred to the participants as an issue or consideration when thinking about the role of mentorship.